Now that you know how the Data Flow engine works, it will be easier to understand Data Flow design principles and tuning practices.

 Keep the following four design practices in mind when creating new packages:

 To limit synchronous processes, you should be conscious of processes that need to complete before the next process begins.
-For example, if you run a long INSERT T-SQL statement that takes one-half hour to complete, and then run an UPDATE statement that updates the same table, the UPDATE statement cannot run until the INSERT script finishes.
+For example, if you run a long INSERT T-SQL statement that takes a one-half hour to complete, and then runs an UPDATE statement that updates the same table, the UPDATE statement cannot run until the INSERT script finishes.
 These processes are synchronous.
 In this case, it would be better to design a Data Flow that handles the same logic as the INSERT statement and combines the UPDATE logic at the same time (also using a SQL UPDATE); that way, you are not only taking advantage of the Data Flow but making the logic asynchronous.
-You can seriously reduce overall process times by taking this approach.
+You can seriously reduce the overall process times by taking this approach.

 As mentioned earlier, blocking and semi-blocking transformations require buffers to be pooled in memory until either the last row is available or a match is received (in the case of a Merge Join).
 These transformations can be very useful, but you need to ensure that you have sufficient memory on your server in order for them to perform well.
 If you have a large aggregate operation across 100 million rows, you are likely better off handling this through the SQL Server relational engine.

 Reducing disk I/O is about minimizing the staging requirements in your ETL process.
 Disk I/O is often the biggest bottleneck in an ETL job because the bulk operations involve moving a lot of data, and when you add staging data to a database, that data ultimately needs to be saved to the disk drives.
-Instead, reduce your need on staging tables and leverage the Data Flow for those same operations; that way, you decrease the disk overhead of the process and achieve better scalability.
+Instead, reduce your need for staging tables and leverage the Data Flow for those same operations; that way, you decrease the disk overhead of the process and achieve better scalability.
 The Data Flow primarily uses memory, and memory is a lot faster to access than disks, so you will gain significant improvements in terms of speed.
 In addition, when you stage data to a table, you are doubling the disk I/O of the data, because you are both inserting and retrieving table data.

-Keep in mind that solution requirements often drive design decisions, and there are situations where staging or the RDBMS are useful in data processing.
+Keep in mind that solution requirements often drive design decisions, and there are situations where staging or RDBMS are useful in the data processing.
 Some of these are discussed in this section.
 Your goal, though, is to rethink your design paradigms with SSIS.